Why Is Fiber Future-Proof?2 comments

-If you’ve looked into upgrading your home internet to a gigabit fiber connection, you’ve probably seen some marketing materials that claim fiber optic internet is future-proof.
+If you’ve looked into making your home internet a gigabit fiber connection, you’ve probably seen some marketing materials that claim fiber optic internet is future-proof.
 This isn’t made-up marketing talk.
 It’s real.
-Let’s explore what it really means—and why fiber is going to keep delivering the fastest internet speeds possible for years to come.
+Let’s explore what it really means—and why fiber is going to keep delivering fast internet speeds for years to come.

 Fiber can get faster